Hay Time is an ambitious project that aims to save our disappearing species-rich hay meadows, grasslands and the wildlife they support.

 The Coronation Meadows project, initiated by HRH Prince Charles, has listed 60 meadow sites across each county in Britain as outstanding examples of our remaining meadows.
 These flagship meadows are rich in a wealth of flowers, accessible to the public and are able to be used as source or ‘donor’ meadows to provide seed for the creation of new meadows.

-In 2013 Sarah was involved in nominating Bell Sykes Meadows in Slaidburn as the Coronation Meadow for Lancashire.
+In 2013 Bell Sykes Meadows in Slaidburn was named the Coronation Meadow for Lancashire.
 Bell Sykes Meadows is one of the last unimproved flower-rich grasslands in this part of Lancashire, and one of the few remaining places where it’s possible to be entirely surrounded by one of the rarest habitats in England.
 Bell Sykes has four Sites of Special Scientific Interest (SSSI) designated meadows covering a total of 12 hectares, a network of footpaths across the farms and downloadable meadow walk guide which were developed as part of the Hay Time Project.

 Bell Sykes Coronation Meadows, Slaidburn